renaudjenny/steamScrum/README.md

 ### A little bit of history

 Previously this was done with Vapor 3 (Swift 4), and I used a simple React app, with the strict minimum of libraries and so.
 Even that, I was quickly overwhelmed with issues on dependencies (warnings about potential security issues).
 I didn't want to spend a lot of time upgrading and maintaining this.
 So it's better to stick with normalized JavaScript, that's why the frontend is so raw now 😆.

+## Icons and illustrations

+The favicon has been made by [Mathilde Seyller](https://instagram.com/myobriel).
+Go follow her on Instagram!